lyutei/Direct_Expenditure_EECCA/README.md

 3. Two "Lithuania Modelling" files: one  R Markdown, one knitted R Markdown as HTML.
 4. Two "Tajikistan Modelling" files: one  R Markdown, one knitted R Markdown as HTML.
 5. Two "Turkmenistan Modelling" files: one  R Markdown, one knitted R Markdown as HTML.
+6. One "Submission guidelines_EJHE": Submission guidelines for the Journal of Health Economics.
+Available at: https://link.springer.com/journal/10198/submission-guidelines#Instructions%20for%20Authors.
+Accessed 27.07.2026